medius-group/onboarding-docs/7_getting_started/1_initiation/020_getstarted_intro_040_view.md

 ### AP Automation, PO invoices

-This video provides an overview of the order-based invoice process.
-It outlines the expectation of the workflow as well as considerations to take when determining the business requirements for order-based invoices.
+This overview of the PO-based invoice process outlines the expectations of the workflow as well as considerations to take when determining the business requirements for PO-based invoices.

 <VideoPlayer url={"https://fast.wistia.net/embed/iframe/anihgezry1"}/>